dansmyers/IntroToCS/Labs/5-Fun.md

 Write a program with a function named `max` that takes **two** inputs named `a` and `b` and **returns** their maximum.

 Tip: There is a built-in `max` function, but don't use it for this problem.
 Use an `if`-`else` block that compares the two input arguments.
+You can put a return statement in each branch.

 ```
 """